YugabyteDB-Samples/pizza-store-kong-mesh/README.md

 You can use a YugabyteDB deployment option that works best for you.

-Configure the following environment variables that are used in the `docker-compose.yaml` during the start of microservice instances:
+Configure the following environment variables that are checked by the kitchen and tracker during the start of microservice instances (see the `application.properties` files for details):
 * `DB_URL` - the database connection URL in the `jdbc:postgresql://{HOSTNAME}:5433/yugabyte` format.
 * `DB_USER` - a user name to connect with.
 * `DB_PASSWORD` - the password.

-If you run a YugabyteDB instance on a local machine and the instance is accessible via `localhost`, then you don't need to configure the settings above.
+Note, if you run a YugabyteDB instance on a local machine and the instance is accessible via `localhost`, then you don't need to configure the settings above.

 ### Creating Standard Schema